-Sight word games are one of the best ways for our students to get hands on, engaging sight word practice.
-Sight word games also allows us to differentiate our sight word practice and target the words our students need to practice.
+Sight word games are one of the best ways for our students to get hands-on, engaging sight word practice that’s also aligned with the science of reading.
+Sight word games also allow us to differentiate our sight word practice and target the words our students need to practice.
 The best way to target that instruction is by using ESGI to assess your students on their sight words.
 ESGI then generates a report that shows the most missed words so you can target those words for sight word practice!
 (USE THE CODE SMORGIE TO SIGN UP FOR A 60 DAY FREE TRIAL OF ESGI AND SAVE $40 OFF THE SUBSCRIPTION PRICE!)

 Sight Word Practice: Sight Word Ball Pit

 The newest sight word game in our classroom is going to be our sight word ball pit!